Next Generation Air Transportation System: Criticism

-The challenges of a large-scale NAS modernization effort are plenty, which leads to a fair share of criticism despite the best intentions of the FAA and other organizations involved in NextGen.
+The challenges of a large-scale NAS modernization effort are plentiful, and this has led to a fair share of criticism despite the best intentions of the FAA and other organizations involved in NextGen.

 Noise

-Performance Based Navigation (PBN) with GPS-based waypoints can reduce fuel burn, emissions, and noise exposure for a majority of communities.
-However, the consolidated flight paths of PBN can also increase noise exposure for people who live under them.
+Performance Based Navigation (PBN) with GPS-based waypoints can reduce fuel burn and emissions.
+It causes flight paths to be more consolidated and consistent: this reduces noise exposure for a majority of communities but increases noise exposure for people who live under the current paths.
 Many localities even hear air traffic over previously quiet areas.

 Navigation changes angered residents living with increased noise from the extra traffic, and they pushed back on the FAA.
 Multiple municipalities filed suit.
 Among the metropolitan areas affected are Baltimore, Boston, Charlotte, Los Angeles, Phoenix, San Diego, and Washington, D.C.
 Some community members believe efforts to reduce noise over homes should have been predicted before NextGen navigation changes went into effect, and that the decisions were a complete failure on the part of the FAA and its former administrator, Michael Huerta.

 A committee tasked with recommending ways to reduce airplane noise in California voted in favor of a new flight path similar to one in place before a March 2015 change by the FAA.
 It would improve and not eliminate NextGen modifications.
 Some flight patterns were not changed in the Washington, D.C., area after the FAA received community feedback, although changes brought by NextGen were still considered a problem and won't alter the amount of noise in the area.

 Progress

 In May 2017, U.S. Department of Transportation Inspector General Calvin Scovel told Congress that although NextGen has progressed, full implementation of all capabilities and the realization of benefits was still years away.
 Of the 156 milestones the FAA reported as completed through March 2017, most were attributed to the implementation of wake recategorization and Data Communications (Data Comm) at airport towers.
 Significant work remained to deploy new Performance Based Navigation (PBN) procedures to capture airspace efficiencies and boost arrival rates, develop surface technologies to enhance capacity on crowded runways and taxiways, and install en route Data Comm.

 To continue progress toward major program milestones, the FAA needed to resolve key risk areas that materially affected the delivery, capabilities, and benefits of modernization priorities.
 Recognizing these risks with its NextGen Advisory Committee priority areas, the FAA adjusted its plans and established a three-year rolling joint implementation plan updated at the beginning of each fiscal year to focus on high-benefit, high-readiness capabilities.
 The FAA and industry also agreed on ways to increase communication on these issues.

-The Government Accountability Office (GAO) reported the FAA is slow to integrate drones into the National Airspace System and has no comprehensive integration strategy.
-Operators also face difficulty in conducting advanced operations because the FAA has been unclear about what is required.
-The GAO also noted in 2023 that the FAA progress has been uneven and offered recommendations on how to improve implementation.